-Most importantly, clear use cases were defined, based on real customer behavior, using information from the most popular requests for information from the Bankia website.
+Most importantly, clear use cases were defined, based on real customer behaviour, using information from the most popular requests for information from the Bankia website.

 - Finding branches and ATMs.

-- Nominating a branch as “my favorite” and obtaining additional information, such as opening times, address, telephone number and calling the bank.
+- Nominating a branch as “my favourite” and obtaining additional information, such as opening times, address, telephone number, calling the bank.

 - Responding to inappropriate language.

 The conversational design also contemplates the situation in which the user would start a conversation in Google Home, where voice is the only interaction channel, and is able to direct the conversation to the virtual assistant if visual support is required.